etirouthier/keras_dna/docs/sparse.md

 ## Positive definition

-In the case of a model predicting several annotations, the same window can be labeled by more than one value.
+In the case of a model predicting several annotations, the same window can be positively labeled for more than one function.
 One use the keyword `define_positive` to change the definition of a positive label.
-It can either be a sequence that contains all the annotation or a sequence that just match a part of the annotation (it does not mean that a data_augmentation will be applied).
+It can either be a sequence that contains all an annotation instance or a sequence that just match a part of an annotation.
+Note that it does not mean that a data_augmentation will be applied.

 ```python
 from keras_dna import Generator